 1905: Elizabeth Hart Jarvis Colt bequeathed over 1,000 objects to the museum, including paintings from the Husdon River School, decorative works, and the firearms collection of her late husband Samuel Colt, as well as funds for the construction of the Colt Memorial.

-In 1966 James Elliot became director and during his ten-year tenure developed the contemporary collection in particular, presenting innovative programs of theater, music, and dance.
+In 1966 James Elliot became director and during his 10 year tenure developed the contemporary collection in particular, presenting innovative programs of theater, music, and dance.
 In 1975 he founded the MATRIX program of focused exhibitions, performances and lectures, reflecting diverse trends in contemporary art.
-The inspiration for over fifty similar programs in American museums, MATRIX has presented, often for the first time, more than 150 emerging artists, many of them well-known today.
+The MATRIX program has showcased the work – often for the first time in a museum – of more than 150 emerging artists, many of which are well-known today, and has inspired over 50 similar programs at art museums across the country.

 Between 1977 and 1987, director Tracy Atkinson focused on a renovation of the buildings and an increase in gallery space.
 The museum produced larger, more frequent special exhibitions and publications.
 Under Atkinson, the Wadsworth Atheneum helped establish the Amistad Foundation, now the Amistad Center for Art & Culture, a sister organization and a repository of African American art and artifacts.
-In 1985 the museum also acquired Chick Austin’s extraordinary Palladian house, now a National Historic Landmark.
+In 1985 the museum also acquired Chick Austin’s extraordinary Palladian house, known as the Austin House, now a National Historic Landmark.

 Patrick McCaughey became director in 1988 and served until 1996.
 He appointed the first Curator of African American Art, acquired important European and American works, and oversaw the redesign of the main lobby with wall drawings by Sol LeWitt.
 McCaughey dramatically increased the museum’s international audience, sending large portions of its permanent collection for exhibition to Paris and Japan, as well as launching and supporting the first major Australian-American landscape show.